yousseffathy511/MyTasker/README.md

    - Open your browser and navigate to: `http://localhost/taskmaker`
    - Register an account to begin using the application

-9. **Default Administrator**:
-   - Username: admin@mytasker.local
-   - Password: Admin@123
-   - Use these credentials to access admin features

 ## 🛡️ Security Features